wangjiezhe/awesome-stars/README.md

 - [the-way-to-go_ZH_CN](https://github.com/Unknwon/the-way-to-go_ZH_CN) - 《The Way to Go》中文译本，中文正式名《Go入门指南》
 - [mop](https://github.com/mop-tracker/mop) - Stock market tracker for hackers
 - [wego](https://github.com/schachmat/wego) - weather app for the terminal
-- [lantern](https://github.com/getlantern/lantern) - :zap: Open Internet for everyone.
+- [lantern](https://github.com/getlantern/lantern) - :izakaya_lantern: Open Internet for everyone.
 Lantern is a free application that delivers fast, reliable and secure access to the open Internet for users in censored regions.
 It uses a variety of techniques to stay unblocked, including domain fronting, p2p, and pluggable transports.
 - [cow](https://github.com/cyfdecyf/cow) - HTTP proxy written in Go.
 COW can automatically identify blocked sites and use parent proxies to access.
 - [goproxy](https://github.com/phuslu/goproxy) - a go proxy
 - [experiments](https://github.com/bigwhite/experiments) - Personal code, scripts and config files for experiments